Professional Teeth Cleaning in Edmonton

 Your Comfort Comes First

 Most patients find the professional teeth cleaning process easy to tolerate, and some actually enjoy it.
 However, patients with receding or sensitive gums may feel a slight amount of discomfort.
-If at any time you feel uncomfortable, let your hygienist or dentist know, and they can take measures to alleviate your discomfort, such as applying a topical numbing gel so that you do not feel the sensations of scaling and polishing.
+If at any time you feel uncomfortable, let your hygienist or dentist know, and they can take measures to alleviate your discomforts, such as applying a topical numbing gel so that you do not feel the sensations of scaling and polishing.
 Taking these measures can help you feel at ease during the simple cleaning procedure so that you need not face more invasive gum disease treatments down the road.